lpollier/battmon/README.md

 Monitors the charge specifications of your battery equipped with the bq2040 gas gauge.

-BattMon 2.0 is a tool kit that works with an Arduino Uno and a 2x16 LCD keypad shield to access parameters from a bq2040 gas gauge such as Voltage, Current, State of charge, Temperature, Remaining capacity or Cycle count.
+BattMon 2.0 is a toolkit that works with an Arduino Uno and a 2x16 LCD keypad shield to access parameters from a bq2040 gas gauge such as Voltage, Current, State of charge, Temperature, Remaining capacity or Cycle count.
 This fuel gauge and other TI products like the bq2060, have been included in Lithium-Ion battery pack, especially for the Sony Aibo ERS-2xx (ERA-201B1), ERS-3xx (ERA-301B1) and ERS-7 (ERA-7B1/ERA-7B2) robot series.

 ## Menu tree